Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Adherence Assessment and Monitoring

 The process of adherence preparation and assessment should begin before therapy is initiated or changed.
 A comprehensive assessment should be instituted for all children in whom ART initiation or change is considered.
-Evaluations should include nursing, social, and behavioral assessments of factors that may affect adherence by children and their families and can be used to identify individual needs for intervention.
+Evaluations should assess social and behavioral factors that may influence adherence by children and their families and should identify individual needs for intervention.
 Specific, open-ended questions should be used to elicit information about past experience as well as concerns and expectations about treatment.
 When assessing readiness and preparing to begin treatment, it is important to obtain a patient’s explicit agreement with the treatment plan, including strategies to support adherence.
-Also, it is important to alert patients to minor side effects of ARV drugs, such as nausea, headaches, and abdominal discomfort that may recede over time or respond to change in diet or method and timing of medication administration.
+It is also important to alert patients to potential adverse effects of ARV drugs (e.g., nausea, headaches, abdominal discomfort), how they can be managed and the importance of informing the clinical team if they should occur.

 Strategies to Improve and Support Adherence

 Intensive follow-up is required, particularly during the first few months after therapy is initiated or changed.
 If there are particular concerns about adherence, patients should be seen and/or contacted (by phone, text messaging, email, and social networking, as allowed within the context of local legal and regulatory requirements) frequently—as often as weekly, or even more often, during the first month of treatment—to assess adherence and determine the need for strategies to improve and support adherence.